 We will ask for your age, gender, postcode, smoking status and history of lung disease or illness.
-We will ask you questions around what you like and dislike about past videos and what you would like to see in a future video.
-If you want to be entered in to the prize draw or are happy to be contacted about the research in the future, we will ask you to provide your contact details.
-We will record the conversations of the group discussions in stages 2 and 3, if you consent to this.
+The survey will include questions about your past experience using an at home kit to collect a blood sample from your finger, using a small lancet.
+For example "how confident you were doing this?" and "how difficult you found it?"
+If you want to be entered into the prize draw and/or are happy to be contacted about the research in the future, you will be asked to leave your contact details.
+These will be kept separately from all other data to ensure your data remains anonymous.